 Deciding If Bankruptcy Is Right for You

-Experienced South Jersey Bankruptcy Lawyers Guide You through the Bankruptcy Process
+Experienced, Caring NJ Bankruptcy Lawyers Guide You Through the Bankruptcy Process

 The decision to file for bankruptcy is important and complicated.
-If debt is overwhelming, whether it is due to a past or present illness, a job loss, marital discord or just overspending, bankruptcy is a good option.
-If a home must be saved from foreclosure and a reasonable loan modification is not possible, bankruptcy may work to allow time to catch up.
-The goal of the client is important in the determination as to whether to file and what type of bankruptcy to file for.
-Where bankruptcy is not right for you, we can help you consider whether options such as loan modifications are appropriate.
+Bankruptcy is a good option if you’re facing overwhelming debt after past or present illness, a job loss, marital discord or just overspending.
+If your home needs to be saved from foreclosure and a reasonable loan modification is not possible, bankruptcy may give you the time to catch up.
+Your goals are important when determining whether to file and what type of bankruptcy to file for.
+If bankruptcy is not right for you, options such as loan modifications might be appropriate.

 Common Questions About Bankruptcy

 A bankruptcy filing will appear on your credit report for seven to 10 years.
 That does not mean that you can’t obtain credit.
 Many people are able to obtain credit within a short period of time, depending on income and recent payment history.
 It is, of course, important to have equity if obtaining a mortgage or money down when making a purchase.
 Bankruptcy alone does not stop one from obtaining credit.